 The Software Usability Measurement Inventory is a rigorously tested and proven method of measuring software quality from the end user's point of view.
-This used to be called simply user satisfaction but in fact, since when it first came out in the 1990s, SUMI has been measuring user experience.
+This used to be called simply user satisfaction but in fact, since when it first came out in the 1990s, SUMI has always actually been measuring user experience.

 SUMI defined user experience with work-based software products in 1995!
 SUMI uses a rigorous scientific method of analysis and is backed up by over 25 years of industrial application.

 SUMI is supported by an extensive reference database and an analysis and report generation tool called SUMISCO.

 Take a look at the detailed article about how SUMI was constructed.
 If you put "SUMI questionnaire" into any decent search engine you'll find many pages about how SUMI has been promoted by many orgainsations, and used in applications and research.

 SUMI is the brainchild of Dr Jurek Kirakowski who can be contacted at email@example.com.